-With a generation of more adventurous eaters (with more refined palates) eschewing iceberg in favor of more flavorful salad greens, arugula’s modern moment has arrived.
-Today, our favorite green is not only found in even the smallest corner groceries, but is regularly showing up on menus from Momofuku’s to McDonald’s.
+With a generation of more adventurous eaters (with more refined palates) eschewing icebergs in favor of more flavorful salad greens, arugula’s modern moment has arrived.
+Today, our favorite green is not only found in even the smallest corner groceries but is regularly showing up on menus from Momofuku’s to McDonald’s.

-- In ancient Rome and Egypt consumption of arugula leaves and seeds were associated with aphrodisiac properties.
+- In ancient Rome and Egypt, the consumption of arugula leaves and seeds was associated with aphrodisiac properties.